 Last month, volunteers Pamela Propeck, MD; Paul J. Rochon, MD; and Catheryn Yashar, MD were selected to serve on the Board of Trustees (BOT).
 Here’s a little more about them:

 A professor of radiology at the University of Wisconsin Hospital and Clinics, Dr. Propeck started as an ABR volunteer in 1998.
-She has written oral board gynecology questions for initial certification, and she served as an oral board examiner in the GYN section and as chair of the oral board committee.
+She has written oral board breast imaging questions for initial certification, and she served as an oral board examiner in the breast imaging section and as chair of the oral board committee.
 She also served on the MOC advisory board.

 “The medical environment and medical technology have changed significantly since I started volunteering,” Dr. Propeck said.
 “It is important the ABR be proactive with these changes and continue to assist diplomates in demonstrating clinical competency as well as adopting new medical technology in order to provide excellent clinical care.”